Jeremy Fall: Other restaurant and food ventures

+Drugstore (2025-present)

+In July 2025, Fall launched Drugstore, a modern delivery-first kitchen concept focused on made-from-scratch menu items using organic, regenerative, and seed-oil-free ingredients.
+The concept debuted with a summer pop-up in Amagansett followed by an opening in New York City.

+The concept features specialized smoothies, coffee, matcha, and chef-prepared food.

 Television and media

 Fall has appeared on several network food and cooking television shows since 2016.
 In 2016, Bravo's digital series, Going Off the Menu, featured Fall and his restaurant, Tinfoil, in an episode.
 In 2017, Fall appeared on two Guy Fieri-hosted Food Network shows – first, "The Bite" episode of Guy's Big Project; and later, the "Breakfast, Brisket and Belly" episode of Diners, Drive-Ins and Dives, which featured Fall in his Nighthawk: Breakfast Bar kitchen.
 Fall also Hallmark Channel's Home & Family and the Food Network's Food Network Star.

 In 2021, Fall launched his self-hosted podcast, Dinner Party, releasing the premiere episode on June 23, 2021, with actor, host, and comedian, Lamorne Morris, as the podcast's inaugural guest.
 The podcast centers around discussions of culture, mental health, and creativity.

 In 2021, Fall partnered with Grammy-winning artist, Miguel, to executive produce his first series, Beats for Breakfast, which airs on Facebook Watch.
 Starring both Fall and Miguel, each episode of Beats for Breakfast features Fall cooking a recipe while Miguel simultaneously creates new music beside Fall in the kitchen.
 According to Fall, the program originated from Miguel, who thought of the concept for the show while visiting Fall’s Nighthawk restaurant.
 Episodes of Beats for Breakfast, including the show's first eight episodes, are posted on Miguel's Facebook page.

+In September 2025, Fall launched "Waves," a microwave-only cooking show executive produced by Hypebeast.
+The series features beginner-friendly recipes made entirely in the microwave, with weekly installments showing step-by-step guides.
+Episodes have featured recipes including birria tacos, steak frites au poivre, miso butter salmon, shakshuka chilaquiles, and coconut shrimp curry.